Martha Crone: Private life

 Crone was born in Minneapolis on January 29, 1894, as Martha E. Eberlein, to Edward and Amelie Eberlein.
 She attended formal schooling only through 8th grade, but became a self-taught expert in, botany, horticulture, and writing.

 She married the dentist Bill Crone (1894-1951), in 1915, She had a daughter (Janet C. Prevey, born 1917, died 1989) and three grandchildren (David Prevey, Judith Prevey, and Linder Wander).
-At the time of her death in 1989, Crone had three great grandchildren and one great-great grandchild.
+At the time of her death in 1989, Crone had three great-grandchildren and one great-great-grandchild.

 Career

 Eloise Butler Wildflower Garden and Bird Sanctuary

 Crone served as an assistant for 15 years to Eloise Butler, the first curator of what was originally known as the Minneapolis Wildflower Garden.
-She went on to become the second curator of what is now known as Th e Eloise Butler Wildflower Garden and Bird Sanctuary in 1933.
+She went on to become the second curator of what is now known as the Eloise Butler Wildflower Garden and Bird Sanctuary in 1933.
 Under her leadership, the garden grew to over 20 acres in Theodore Wirth Park (formerly known as Glenwood Park) in north Minneapolis.
 She planted thousands of flowers and ferns while overseeing the landscaping of trees and other plantings.
 Martha Crone planted over 100 species of wildflowers including many rare wildflowers that were rescued by Crone from across the state including at sites being plowed under for development.
 She served as Curator of The Garden for 26 years and founded The Friends of the Garden, Inc in 1952.
 After her retirement as Curator of the Garden, she continued her support and advocacy of The Garden as Secretary, Treasurer, and Newsletter Editor until 1971.
 In 1951, Martha Crone was awarded a bronze medal for achievement from the Minnesota Horticultural Society.
 On May 17, 1970, The Martha E. Crone Shelter, which was planned, built, and funded by the Friends of the Wildflower Garden, opened in Eloise Butler Wildflower Garden.

-Fringed Gentian
+The Fringed Gentian

-From 1953 to 1971, Crone became the editor of "The Fringed GentianTM" the quarterly newsletter of Friends of the Wildflower Garden, Inc. Her writing skills and passion for nature are evident in her last contribution to the newsletter in April 1971.
+From 1953 to 1971, Crone became the editor of The Fringed Gentian the quarterly newsletter of Friends of the Wildflower Garden, Inc. Her writing skills and passion for nature are evident in her last contribution to the newsletter in April 1971.
 Her yearly reports to the Park Board, led by Theodore Wirth, were comprehensive about plantings, visitors, weather, improvements to the garden, and mosquitoes.
 Her sense of humor over the latter is evidenced in a letter to Theodore Wirth.
-In response to Wirth's criticism of the mosquitoes at the garden, Martha Crone replies: “I wish to offer my apologies for the ill manner of my mosquitoes, they are rather difficult to train as each one lives only a short time.”
+In response to Wirth's criticism of the mosquitoes at the garden, Martha Crone replies: "I wish to offer my apologies for the ill manner of my mosquitoes, they are rather difficult to train as each one lives only a short time."